-The emission factors used to determine the emissions reductions achieved by Peatland Code projects are developed by academics employed by the UK Government.
+The emission factors used to determine the emissions reductions achieved by Peatland Code projects are developed by academics employed by the UK Government and aligned as much as possible with the UK GHG inventory.

 They include carbon dioxide, methane, nitrous oxide, dissolved organic carbon and particulate organic carbon and are expressed in carbon dioxide equivalent (CO2e), which takes into account the different global warming potential for each greenhouse gas.

 These emission factors are developed in synergy with the UK greenhouse gas inventory to ensure consistency with national reporting.
 As the availability and scientific confidence of data increases for peatlands these emission factors will be updated and the eligibility for inclusion in the Peatland Code of different condition categories will be reviewed.
-By working closely with UK government, we keep up to date of the latest developments, this than allows us to identify when a review is required.
+By working closely with UK government, we keep up to date with the latest developments, which allows us to identify when a review is required.